 - (later…in 2008) using the insights to show BC slalom kayaking Olympian David Ford how he could improve his paddling…shifting his thinking about technique…to obtain explosive bursts of micropower (and hence, microspeed leaps) by leveraging a complex multiple linkage that occurs during the “spring system transition” we experience in whitewater kayaking.
 Microsecond bursts, consistently applied, sum up to competitive advantage in a discipline where partial seconds decide who stands on the podium.
-Dave used the insights to up his game when prepping for London 2012.
+David used the insights to up his game.

 - [link] Solving a 6-year old manufacturing flaw in 2 minutes: finding a 1/4 cm stitching flaw in a canoe spray deck (a flexing fabric cover) that could only be found by noticing and tracing a complex flexible double-reverse 4-bar linkage web that only activates when the product assembly is being used.